Planning Tools

 Choosing courses for high school is an important decision and should be considered very carefully by students and their parents.

-Please see the webpage – Course Types and Pathways – to determine what level of course is required for your post-secondary pathway.
+Please see the webpage – Course Types and Pathways – to determine what courses are required for your post-secondary pathway.

 Grade 9 Program

-Please note: Some of our grade 9 courses have been destreamed.
-You can review this information in the section “Grade 9 Course Selection Recommendations”
+Our grade 9 courses is detreamed, which means all students are in the same courses together.
+You can review more information about our grade 9 program in the section “Grade 9 Course Selection Recommendations” below.

-Students who have completed grade 9 applied or destreamed level courses do have the option to take academic level courses in grade 10.
+Students who have completed grade 9 applied or destreamed courses do have the option to take applied or academic courses in grade 10.
 The grade 10 course descriptions list all of the acceptable prerequisites.
+You can find all course descriptions in the Course Offerings section of the website.

-When deciding if you should take grade 10 English at the applied or academic level, consider your work habits, reflect on how you did in grade 9.
-If you are planning on going to university, you must take the academic level English in grade 10 (ENG2D).
-If you are planning on going to college or into the workplace, you can take either the applied level (ENG2P) or academic level (ENG2D) in grade 10.
+When deciding if you should take applied or academic grade 10 English, consider your work habits, reflect on how you did in grade 9.
+If you are planning on going to university, you must take academic English in grade 10 (ENG2D).
+If you are planning on going to college or into the workplace, you can take either applied (ENG2P) or academic (ENG2D) in grade 10.
 It’s important to think about how you did in grade 9.
-If you are unsure of your pathway plan and you enjoy English and did well in the course, then you should consider taking the academic level (ENG2D) for grade 10.
+If you are unsure of your pathway plan and you enjoy English and did well in the course, then you should consider taking academic English (ENG2D) for grade 10.

 Your current English teacher can make recommendations.
 You can also email guidance if you need help with your course selection.